 Example what is decimal 10 in binary.

-The way I do it is by using the following table of 2 multiples.
+The way I do it is by using the following list of 2 multiples.

 Here’s an handy chart